Cylindrophis: Description

 scales; (3) the presence of a pair of pelvic spurs in both sexes; (4) a very short tail, often with conspicuous ventral coloration; and (5) contrasting light and dark ventral blotching.

 The body is cylindrical, with a near-uniform diameter, which leads to the name "pipe snakes".
 All species are small- to medium-sized, with total lengths ranging from 12.5 cm (5 inches) to 85.7 cm (34 inches).

 The teeth are moderate and subequal, with 10–12 in each maxilla and none in the premaxilla.
 There are no fangs and no evidence of venom.
 The eyes have round or vertically subelliptic pupils.
 The head has large symmetrical shields, with the nostrils in a single nasal, which forms a suture with its fellow behind the rostral.
-Loreal scale is present, a small postocular scale is present.
+Loreal scale is present, and a small postocular scale is present.
 The dorsal scales are smooth, in 17, 19, 21, or 23 rows depending on the species.